 MDU Resources in Focus

-Based in Bismarck, MDU Resources (MDU) is in the Utilities sector, and so far this year, shares have seen a price change of -5.99%.
-The energy, mining, construction and utilities company is currently shelling out a dividend of $0.2 per share, with a dividend yield of 3.13%.
-This compares to the Utility - Gas Distribution industry's yield of 2.66% and the S&P 500's yield of 1.96%.
+MDU Resources (MDU) is headquartered in Bismarck, and is in the Utilities sector.
+The stock has seen a price change of 18.75% since the start of the year.
+The energy, mining, construction and utilities company is currently shelling out a dividend of $0.2 per share, with a dividend yield of 2.86%.
+This compares to the Utility - Gas Distribution industry's yield of 2.72% and the S&P 500's yield of 1.89%.

-Looking at dividend growth, the company's current annualized dividend of $0.79 is up 1.9% from last year.
-MDU Resources has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 2.60%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-MDU Resources's current payout ratio is 61%, meaning it paid out 61% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $0.81 is up 1.9% from last year.
+MDU Resources has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 2.67%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+MDU Resources's current payout ratio is 55%.
+This means it paid out 55% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, MDU expects solid earnings growth.
-The Zacks Consensus Estimate for 2018 is $1.38 per share, which represents a year-over-year growth rate of 10.40%.
+MDU is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $1.50 per share, representing a year-over-year earnings growth rate of 8.70%.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 However, not all companies offer a quarterly payout.